FourierFlows/GeophysicalFlows.jl/paper/paper.md

 thanks to its various modules and high customizability, and its ease-of-use makes it an ideal teaching tool for fluids courses. `GeophysicalFlows.jl` has been used in developing Lagrangian vortices identification algorithms [@Karrasch2020].
-Currently, `GeophysicalFlows.jl` is being used (i) to test new theories for diagnosing turbulent energy transfers in geophysical flows [e.g. @Pearson2021], (ii) to compare different observational sampling techniques in these  flows, (iii) to study the bifurcation properties Kologorov flows [@KolmogorovFlow], (and others?
-Lia, André?)...
+Currently, `GeophysicalFlows.jl` is being used, e.g., (i) to test new theories for diagnosing turbulent energy transfers in geophysical flows [e.g. @Pearson2021], (ii) to compare different observational sampling techniques in these flows, (iii) to study the bifurcation properties Kologorov flows [@KolmogorovFlow], (iv) to study the genesis and persistence of the polygons of vortices present at Jovian high latitudes (Siegelman, Young and Ingersoll; in prep)."

 # Acknowledgements